Gilgit: Medieval history

-The Hanzal stupa dates from the Buddhist era.

 According to Chinese records, in the 600s and 700s, the city was governed by a Buddhist dynasty referred to as Little Balur or Lesser Bolü (小勃律).
-They are believed to have been the Patola Shahis dynasty mentioned in a Brahmi inscription, and are devout adherents of Vajrayana Buddhism.
+They are believed to have been the Patola Shahi dynasty mentioned in a Brahmi inscription, and were devout adherents of Vajrayana Buddhism.

-In mid-600s, Gilgit came under Chinese suzerainty after the fall of the Western Turkic Khaganate to the Tang military campaigns in the region.
+In the mid-600s, Gilgit came under Chinese suzerainty after the fall of the Western Turkic Khaganate to the Tang military campaigns in the region.
 In the late 600s CE, the rising Tibetan Empire wrested control of the region from the Chinese.
-However, faced with growing influence of the Umayyad Caliphate and then the Abbasid Caliphate to the west, the Tibetans were forced to ally themselves with the Islamic caliphates.
-The region was then contested by the Chinese and Tibetan forces, and their respective vassal states, until the mid-700s.
-Chinese records of the region continue until late the 700s, at which time the Tangs' western military campaign was weakened due to the An Lushan Rebellion.
+However, faced with the growing influence of the Umayyad Caliphate and then the Abbasid Caliphate to the west, the Tibetans were forced to ally themselves with the Islamic caliphates.
+The region was then contested by the Chinese and Tibetan forces, and along with their respective vassal states, until the mid-700s.
+Chinese records of the region continue until late the 700s, at which time the Tang 's western military campaign was weakened due to the An Lushan Rebellion.

 Control of the region was left to the Tibetan Empire.
-They referred to the region as Bruzha, a toponym that is consistent with the ethnonym "Burusho" used today.
+They referred to the region as Bruzha, a toponym that is consistent with the ethnonym Burusho.
 Tibetan control of the region lasted until the late 800s CE.
+The region under the Patola Shahis had a vibrant Buddhist culture, as evidenced by the corpus of Gilgit manuscripts.